nickyoung-github/pydantic-gubbins/README.md

 ## Overview

-This project contains various utils for working with `pydantic`, filling in gaps in the current offering.
+This project contains various utils for working with `pydantic`.

 ## Typing

 ### DiscriminatedUnion

 A common pattern `pydantic` users encounter is how to serialise/deserialise a field whose type is a union of `BaseModel` types.
-This improved in V2 of `pydantic` and a various ways of implementing a discriminated union are detailed [here](https://docs.pydantic.dev/latest/concepts/unions/#discriminated-unions-with-str-discriminators).
+This improved in `pydantic` v2 and various ways of implementing a discriminated union are detailed [here](https://docs.pydantic.dev/latest/concepts/unions/#discriminated-unions-with-str-discriminators).
 However, this approach is a bit unsatisfying as: